TorinM/TorinM/README.md

 </p>

 ---
-I'm a full-stack engineer with a preference for backend and low-level systems.
-Building performant, domain driven computing platforms is what excites me the most and I am always looking for new opportunities!
-Interesting conversations about exciting technologies and programming languages are always fun, so reach out to me over LinkedIn!
-I self identify as a rustacean!
+I'm a backend engineer with expertise in Cyber Security, Cloud Development, DevOps, and building low-latency applications.
+Building performant, domain driven computing platforms is what excites me the most and I am always looking for new opportunities.
+Reach out to me over LinkedIn to get in touch and talk about anything technology.

-I also have in-depth knowledge of building a full AWS ecosytem to support multiple development environments.
-This also includes Infrastructure as Code with [Terraform](https://www.terraform.io/) and GitOps tooling for an active engineering team.
-I also have experience managing a team of engineers working on multiple projects.
-Feel free to reach out!

 <img align="right" alt="GIF" src="./code.gif" width="500" height="320" />